nurzaman7/SDN-tutorial/README.md

 To select Controller type
 ### `--controller=CONTROLLER`

 where CONTROLLER could be ovsc, and nox.
-In case of a remote controller to be connected with the Mininet swtiches, the option should be remote as follows
+In case of a remote controller to be connected with the Mininet switches, the option should be remote as follows

 ### `--controller=remote, ip=127.0.0.1`